Classification of Symmetric Four-Body Dziobek Central Configurations and Application to the Earth--Moon System: The Mathematics of S4BDC Angle-Based Models

-In \cite{czirjak2019study}, we describe a method for solving the system of Eqs. (\ref{eq:deltoid_prob}).
-In the concave case, it begins with calculating the pairs of angle parameters $(\alpha, \beta)$ for which the second equation $\mu_2(\alpha,\beta)=m_j$ of Eqs. (\ref{eq:deltoid_prob}) is satisfied.
-These pairs describe a continuous curve in the admissible angle domain (for examples of such curves see Fig. 14 in \citealp{czirjak2019study}).
+In~\citep{czirjak2019study}, we described a method for solving the system of Equation~(\ref{eq:deltoid_prob}).
+In the concave case, it begins with calculating the pairs of angle parameters $(\alpha, \beta)$ for which the second equation $\mu_2(\alpha,\beta)=m_j$ of Equation~(\ref{eq:deltoid_prob}) is satisfied.
+These pairs describe a continuous curve in the admissible angle domain (for examples of such curves see Figure 14 in~\citep{czirjak2019study}).
 Calculating $\mu_1$ along this curve will lead to a characteristic curve $\mu_1(\mu_2(\alpha,\beta)=m_j)$.
-Fig. \ref{fig:concave_param} shows such characteristic curves for several values of $m_j$.
-Projecting this $\mu_1(\mu_2(\alpha,\beta)=m_j)$ curve onto the plane $(\alpha,\mu_1)$, its intersection(s) with the line $\mu_1=m_i$ will provide the solution of Eqs. (\ref{eq:deltoid_prob}).
+Figure~\ref{fig:concave_param} shows such characteristic curves for several values of $m_j$.
+Projecting this $\mu_1(\mu_2(\alpha,\beta)=m_j)$ curve onto the plane $(\alpha,\mu_1)$, its intersection(s) with the line $\mu_1=m_i$ will provide the solution of Equation~(\ref{eq:deltoid_prob}).